 1886: It was reported today that Mr. and Mrs. Harris Manheim and their five year old son have been sent back to England before Coroner Levy of the Jewish Immigrants’ Protective Association could meet with them.
 It was alleged that the Manheims were indigent when in fact that they “had a valuable Jewish parchment which…could have easily sold for $200 or $300.

 1888: In Brest, Richard and Sarah Brodsky gave birth to Samuel Brodsky.

-1889: A review of The Jew In English Fiction by Rabbi David Philipson was published today.
+1889: The New York Times reviewed The Jew In English Fiction by Rabbi David Philipson.

 1891: In the United States District Court in Brooklyn, Judge Benedict heard the case of 19 Russian Jews who were seeking to reverse the order of the Immigration Commissioner that would not let them remain in this country “because they had no visible means of support.”